scoutforpets/ember-calendar/README.md

 * `defaultTimeZoneQuery`
 * `showTimeZoneSearch`

+## Time Formatting
+You can customize the format of the time slot labels as well as the now time indicator by passing a moment format string to the following properties:

+* `timeSlotLabelFormat`
+* `nowTimeLabelFormat`

 ## Styles

 We do not add any vendor CSS to your app by default, but you can include it if you want by doing: